Billy Goat Mountain Climb

 - 10K

-Early pricing through September 30, 2025: Silverado Loop $100, 1/2 Marathon $90, 10K $80.
-Beginning October 1, 2025: Silverado Loop $120, 1/2 Marathon $110, 10K $100.
-Race day entry includes a shirt, finish snacks and refreshments, a finisher medal, and awards for the top three overall finishers.
-No refunds are allowed; entries may be applied to the following year if the race is canceled for covered reasons, or transferred per organizer policy.
+Early bird pricing is available through September 30, 2025.
+Entry includes a race shirt, finish line snacks and refreshments, a finisher medal, and special awards for the top three overall finishers.
+The event does not offer refunds.
+If the race is cancelled due to circumstances beyond the organizer's control, entries will be applied to the following year's race or an alternative transfer option may be available.
 Visit the organization's website for the most recent information.